-In our latest blog post, we talked about the foreign object detection in food production, which is a crucial part of the HACCP program for your company.
-One part of this process is to conduct a thorough product test, also known as application test, to define the detection limits of foreign contaminants.
+In our previous blog post, we talked about foreign object detection in food production, which is a crucial part of the HACCP program for your company.
+One part of this process is to conduct a thorough product test, also known as an application test, to define the detection limits of foreign contaminants.
 Let’s take a closer look at what is application testing, what are the benefits, and how we at Mekitec make sure that the results are competitive and accurate.

 What is application testing in food production and why is it important?